-Coming from a picnicking, backpacker travel heritage, it's taken me decades to recognize the value of a fine meal.
-Now I can enthusiastically embrace a long, drawn-out "splurge meal" as a wonderful investment in time and money.
-Nowhere is this more true than in France.
+Because I come from a backpacker travel heritage, where a hearty picnic is the answer to a prayer, it's taken me decades to recognize the value of a fine meal.
+Now I can enthusiastically embrace a long, drawn-out dinner splurge as a wonderful investment of both time and money.
+Nowhere is this truer than in France.

-French cuisine is sightseeing for your taste buds.
-You're not just paying for the food — it's a three-hour joyride for the senses — as rich as visiting an art gallery and as stimulating as a good massage.
+French cuisine is an adventure for your taste buds, and a full-course meal at a good restaurant is a three-hour joyride for the senses — as rich as visiting an art gallery and as pleasurable as a day at the spa.

-French service is polished, professional, and polite, but not chummy.
+French service is polished and polite, but not chummy.
 Waiters are professionals who see it as their job to help you order properly for the best possible dining experience.
-If you get a cranky waiter...join the club.
+If you get a cranky waiter…you're not alone.
 Even the French love to complain about grouchy service.

 Aurore, our waitress, was no grouch.
-She smiled as I ordered escargot (snails) for my first course.
+She smiled as I ordered escargot for my first course.
 Getting a full dozen escargot rather than the typical six snails doubles the joy.
 Eating six, you're aware that the supply is very limited.
-Eating twelve, it seems for the first eight like there's no end to your snail fun.
-Add a good white wine and you've got a full orchestral accompaniment.
+Eating 12, you get to enjoy the first eight like there'll be no end to your snail fun.
+For the full experience, match your snails with a good white wine.

-My crust of bread lapped up the homemade garlic-and-herb sauce.
-I asked Aurore how it could be so good.
-With a sassy chuckle she said, "Other restaurateurs come here to figure that out, too."
+With my crust of bread, I lapped up the homemade garlic-and-herb sauce while asking Aurore how it could be so tasty.
+With a sassy chuckle she said, "Other restaurateurs come here to find the answer to your question."
 Then she added, "It's done with love."
-While I've heard that line many times, here it seemed believable.
+While I'd heard that line many times, here I believed it.

-In France, slow service is good service (fast service would rush the diners and their digestion).
+In France, slow service is good service.
 After a pleasant pause, my main course arrived: tender beef with beans wrapped in bacon.
 Slicing through a pack of beans in their quiver of bacon, I let the fat do its dirty deed.
-A sip of wine, after a bite of beef, seemed like an incoming tide washing the flavor farther ashore.
+A sip of wine after a bite of beef seemed like an incoming tide washing the flavor farther ashore.

 My crust of bread, a veteran from the escargot course, was called into action for a swipe of sauce.
-Italians brag about all the ingredients they use.
-But France is proudly the land of sauces.
+French cuisine is proudly sauce-centric.
 If the sauce is the medicine, the bread is the syringe.
-Thanks to the bread, I enjoyed one last encore of the meat and vegetables I'd just savored.
+Thanks to the bread, I enjoyed one last saucy encore, a tasty echo of the meat and vegetables I'd just savored.

-Shifting my chair to stretch out my legs, I prepared for the next course — a selection of fine cheeses.
-It sounds like a lot of food, but portions are smaller in France, and what we cram onto one large plate they spread out over several courses.
+Shifting my chair to stretch out my legs, I prepared for the next course: a selection of fine cheeses.
+It sounds like a lot of food, but portions are smaller in France.
+What we typically cram onto one large plate they spread out over several courses.

-Aurore brought out her cheese platter.
-It was a festival of mold on a rustic board; the vibrant-yet-mellow colors promising a vibrant array of tastes.
-With the cheeses there was a special extra item: raisins soaked in Armagnac brandy.
-The lovingly sliced collection of cheeses arriving on my plate made me want to sing (but out of consideration for Steve, I didn't).
+Aurore brought out her cheese platter, a cancan of moldy temptations on a rustic board, the mellow colors promising a vibrant array of flavors.
+With the cheeses came a special extra item: raisins soaked in Armagnac brandy.
+The lovingly sliced selection of cheeses arriving on my plate made me want to sing — but in consideration for other diners, I just mimed my joy silently.

 Then came dessert.
-Mine was a tender crêpe papoose of cinnamon-flavored baked apple with butterscotch ice cream, garnished with a tender slice of kiwi.
-That didn't keep me from reaching over for a snip of Steve's lemon tart with raspberry sauce.
+Mine was a tender crepe papoose of cinnamon-flavored baked apple with butterscotch ice cream, garnished with a tender slice of kiwi.
+That didn't keep me from reaching over for a snippet of Steve's lemon tart with raspberry sauce.

-Even though we'd finished our dessert, Aurore didn't rush us.
-In France, as in most of Europe, your waiter will not bring your bill until you ask for it.
-For those in a rush, here's a good strategy: When you're done with your dessert, your waiter will ask if you'd like some coffee.
-This gives you the perfect opening to ask for the bill.
+Aurore never rushed us, even after we'd finished our dessert.
+In France, as in most of Europe, your server will not bring your bill until you ask for it.
+When I'm in a rush, here's my strategy: Once I'm done with dessert, and the waiter asks if I'd like some coffee, I use it as the perfect opening to ask for the bill.

 Our entire meal cost us about $60 each.
-You could call it $20 for nourishment and $40 for three hours of bliss.
-Even if you're not a "foodie," I can't imagine a richer sightseeing experience, one that brings together an unforgettable ensemble of local ingredients, culture, pride, and people.
+I consider it $20 for nourishment and $40 for three hours of bliss.
+I can't imagine a richer travel experience, one that brings together an unforgettable ensemble of local ingredients, culture, pride, and people.